gylest/neptune/learncsharp/ReadMe.md

 # learncsharp Solution

-This solution contains multiple C# projects demonstrating various features, including basic programming concepts, data import, and unit testing with xUnit.
+This solution contains multiple C# projects focusing on algorithms, data structures and unit testing with xUnit.

 This solution uses `dotnet` commands for package management, tool management, building and testing.